curityio/nginx_phantom_token_module/README.md

 If you wish to build this module from source, in order to run against other NGINX versions, or to change the module's logic, see the [Development Wiki](https://github.com/curityio/nginx_phantom_token_module/wiki) for instructions.

 ## More Information
-For more information about Curity, its capabilities, and how to use it to issue phantom tokens for microservices, visit [curity.io](https://curity.io/product/token-service/?=use-cases?tab=microservices).
+For more information about the Curity Identity Server, its capabilities, and how to use it to issue phantom tokens for microservices, visit [curity.io](https://curity.io/product/token-service/?=use-cases?tab=microservices).
 For background information on using Curity for API access, see the [API security resources](https://curity.io/resources/api-security).

 ## Licensing
-This software is copyright (C) 2017 Curity AB.
+This software is copyright (C) 2022 Curity AB.
 It is open source software that is licensed under the [Apache v.
 2](LICENSE).
 For commercial support of this module, please contact [Curity sales](mailto:sales@curity.io).